tytydraco/yessleep/out/An_App_Used_By_Billionaires.md

 I was taking pictures of the crime when the notification popped up.
 It was for the money deposited in my account for completing the contract.

-And I might have rummaged through the dead man's wallet and found out his name was Frank and some basic information.
-Which allowed me to track the man's itinerary several hours before the accident.
-And everyone that I spoke to along Frank's day, seemed to have the impression he was running late.
-It wasn't until I questioned a co-worker that it started coming together.
+And I might have rummaged through the dead man's wallet and found out his name was Frank, and some basic information.
+Which allowed me to track down the man's itinerary several hours before the accident.
+And everyone that I spoke to along Frank's day, seemed to have the impression that he was running late.
+It wasn't until I questioned a co-worker when it started coming together.

-I had snuck into the dead man's office building as an employee.
+I had snuck into the Frank's office building as an employee.
 And was striking up conversations randomly.
 I tried a bunch of different tactics to get people to talk.
 But it was the coffee gag that got me a piece of the puzzle.

 The pot was empty for the fifth time this hour.
 I had been dumping it.
 And was in the middle of a brew coming down when this guy about 6'1, medium built, 40 or 45, is standing nervously behind me.